Albertzue/learning_notes/aws/SAA/practice01.md

 a
 b
 d
-b !
+b ! a
 c
 c
 a
 b
-bcf !
+bcf ! acf
-abc !
+abc ! acf
 a
 b !
 c !